moorepants/dissertation/extensions.rst

    presented this for us in Taiwan.

-.. [#motorcyclelean] A model for leaning on a motorcycle makes more sense as the mass of the motorcycle is comparable or more than the mass of the riders upper body.
+.. [#motorcyclelean] A model for leaning on a motorcycle makes more sense as the mass of the motorcycle is comparable to or more than the mass of the riders upper body.

 .. [#weir] [Weir1979a]_ points out this with respect to motorcycles, in that the rider's upper body mostly stays still and rider's lean angle is